adityakolpe/Data-Canvas/critique-by-design.md

 ## Step three: Sketch a solution

+I initially sketched a bar chart visualization to show the popularity of different pizza places in NYC based.
+My goal was to highlight the most affordable spots people were talking about, with higher bars indicating more pocket-friendly.
+After creating the chart, I showed it to a few friends, hoping it would clearly communicate which places were most recommended.
+However, they found it confusing, as the bars alone didn’t convey the location or the price pizza.
+The visualization didn’t fully capture what I wanted to convey.

 ## Step four: Test the solution

 _Before you conduct your interviews, prepare a simple script.
 Use this as a guide and as a way to take notes as you go forward.
 Come up with your own list of questions you want to ask for the selected visualization.
 Keep the questions broad so you can get the most value out of your feedback.
 Then, document answers to your questions here._